MatthewKennedy/spree_checkout/README.md

 ## Usage

-Spree Checkout can be used with the existing **Spree StoreFront** and **Spree Backend**, either one, or as a stand alone Spree Extension to be used with any third-party storefront or admin UI.
+Spree Checkout can be used with the existing **Spree StoreFront** and **Spree Backend**, either one, or as a stand-alone Spree Extension to be used with any third-party storefront or admin UI.

 Additionally, Spree Checkout is both Propshaft and Sprockets ready.